 First of all, it’s important to know that Deloitte’s consulting practice is broadly broken down into three groups: Strategy & Operations, Technology, and Human Capital.
 Depending on the group you are going for, your case study interview will vary drastically.

 Here is some information about each group:

 Strategy and Operations (S&O)

-Focuses on topics such as corporate strategy, supply-chain improvement, business model transformation, and process improvements
+Focuses on corporate strategy, supply-chain improvement, business model transformation, and process improvements.

 Focuses on digital strategy, delivery of IT programs, cyber risks management, and designing and building tech-based solutions for clients.

 Focuses on topics such as organization transformation, change management, corporate learning and development, and diversity and inclusion.

 Your Deloitte case study interview will also depend on the part of the recruiting process you are in.
 The process typically involves 3 steps: